swingtempo/OpenInVs/README.md

 Useful if you use VSCode as your editor, but need the power of the VSIDE for debugging or other things.

-Keybinding: Ctrl+shift+O will launch in VS 2015.
+Keybinding: Ctrl+shift+O will launch in VS 2017, then fall back to older versions.
 You can override this in your keybindings.json file.

-The commands in this extension are: extension.openInVs2013 extension.openInVs2015
+The commands in this extension are: extension.openInVs2013 extension.openInVs2015 extension.openInVs2017